 About the EHF

 Established in 2006, the Ethiopia Humanitarian Fund (EHF) responds to conflict-related crises and disasters triggered by natural hazards, such as droughts, floods and disease outbreaks.
-Since its inception to 2018, the EHF has mobilized US$541.4 million and allocated $538.8 million to 884 projects through 59 partners, including United Nations agencies and non-governmental organizations (NGOs).
+Since its inception in 2006, the EHF has mobilized US$ 665.6 million and allocated $657 million to 1,117 projects through 63 partners, including United Nations agencies and non-governmental organizations (NGOs).

-The EHF continues to play an important role as a timely and flexible financing mechanism, supporting the humanitarian community to achieve its goals by funding the most critical needs in response to El Niño and Indian Ocean Dipole-driven droughts, and to displacement due to drought and conflict.
-Contributors to the EHF include the Governments of the United Kingdom, Australia, Denmark, Canada, Germany, Ireland, Italy, Korea, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland and United States of America.
+The EHF continues to play an important role as a timely and flexible financing mechanism, supporting the humanitarian community to achieve its goals by funding the most critical humanitarian needs in the context of both the annual Humanitarian Requirements Document (HRD) and emerging unforeseen emergency needs. .
+Contributors to the EHF include the Governments of the United Kingdom, Australia, Denmark, Canada, Czech Republic, Germany, Ireland, Italy, Korea, Netherlands, New Zealand, Norway, Malaysia, Spain, Sweden, Switzerland and United States of America.

 Objectives of the EHF